cfoust/byt/README.md

 - [ ] Include Lua for editor extensibility.
 The MVP is that functions defined in Lua can be called from bindings.
 Also, Lua's functions should have access to all of the editor state that Rust-defined functions would.
+- [ ] Pane system sort of akin to vim's.
+Restrict rendering to a particular area of the screen.
 - [ ] Set up a system of mutations, which optionally attach to the pane or the global editing context and provide a combination of binding tables and functions.